It’s like Japanese women’s pornography, without the pornography… (TM)

 Harmless is good.

-Harmless can sneak around and do all kinds of worthwhile mischief.
+Harmless can sneak around and do all kinds of worthwhile work.

 Watch how issues are contested in social space.
 Drip, drip, drip…

-Lets leave it to Matt Thorn to provide the coda:
+Lets leave it to Rachel Matt Thorn to provide the coda:

 “In drawings and in words, revolution is easy.
 In fiction, one can rewrite the world, remodel human relationships, with the stroke of a pen.
 Here, at the Comic Market and in countless smaller venues throughout the country, throughout the year, women and men paint worlds so outrageous that the mainstream media won’t touch them.
 But out there, on the lawn, on the street, in the home, in the workplace, the stakes are much higher.
 Even those who dream the wildest dreams become timid when confronted with the weight and complexity of social reality.